bd2kccd/causal-rest-api/README.md

 algorithm=fgs&dataFileIdList=11
 ````

-In this example, we are running the FGS algorithm on the file with ID 11.
+In this example, we are running the "FGS continuous" algorithm on the file with ID 11.
 And this call will result the job ID 6 with a 201 Created response status code.

-## Example 13: Check the job status
+## Example 14: Check the job status

 Once the new job is submitted, it takes time and resources to run the algorithm on the server.
 During the waiting, you can check the status of a given job ID: